CurtinIDS/git-carpentries-website-template/index.md

 </p>

 {% comment %}
-For online workshops, the section below provides:
-- installation instructions for the Zoom client
-- recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

-If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.
-{% endcomment %}
-{% if online != "false" %}
-{% include install_instructions/videoconferencing.html %}
-{% endif %}

-{% comment %}
 These are the installation instructions for the tools used during the workshop.
 {% endcomment %}

-{% if site.carpentry == "swc" %}
 {% include swc/setup.html %}
-{% elsif site.carpentry == "dc" %}
-{% include dc/setup.html %}
-{% elsif site.carpentry == "lc" %}
-{% include lc/setup.html %}
-{% elsif site.carpentry == "incubator" %}
-Please check the "Setup" page of
-<a href="{{site.incubator_lesson_site}}">the lesson homepage</a> for instructions to follow
-to obtain the software and data you will need to follow the lesson.
-{% endif %}